Volunteers in Mission (VIM)

 upcoming vim trips

 We continue to be in touch with UMCOR and VIM to see new opportunities and needs where CUMC can serve.
-Look for more information coming soon about another trip later in 2019.
+Look for more information coming soon.
 Please contact the VIM leaders, listed at the bottom of the page, to be notified when the next trip is being planned.

 VIM South Carolina 1 - 2019